autonomys/subspace-desktop/ARCHITECTURE.md

 The global state object.
 Contains data, clases and functions that can easily be shared across all components.
 The `Global` class has an `init()` method which initializes the localization and autoLauncher logic.

 ### [`/lib/client.ts`](src/lib/client.ts)
 Wrapper logic around polkadotjs which handles communication with the Subspace client.
 There is wrapper function for getting information about blocks, peers and other data.
-This library has to be initialized async using a websocket conneection and wil hang if the connection is unable to establish.
+This library has to be initialized async using a websocket conneection and will hang if the connection is unable to establish.
 Currently we handle the initialization inside Dashboard.vue.

 ### [`/lib/autolaunch`](src/lib/autolaunch)
 Contains utility functions for handling the launch on boot functionality of the `AutoLauncher` class.